gitlabhq/gitlabhq/doc/ci/merge_request_pipelines/pipelines_for_merged_results/index.md

 There are some cases where creating a combined ref is not possible or not wanted.
 For example, a source branch that has conflicts with the target branch or a merge request that is still in WIP status.
-In this case, the merge request pipeline falls back to a "detached" state and runs on the source branch ref as if it was a regular pipeline.
+In this case, GitLab doesn't create a merge commit and the pipeline runs on source branch, instead, which is a default behavior of [Pipelines for merge requests](../index.md) i.e. `detached` label is shown to the pipelines.

 The detached state serves to warn you that you are working in a situation subjected to merge problems, and helps to highlight that you should